-A study by Smithers, Gray, Johnson and Still (2017) indicate that the demands for community water supply were in order of 1.35 million m3/annum (3.5 Me/day) in the year 2014.
+A study by Smithers et al. (2017) indicates that the demands for community water supply were in order of 1.35 million m3/annum (3.5 M&/day) in the year 2014.
 This study used historical levels of afforestation and abstractions as input to the model, and for a specified minimum lake level of 16m above sea level.
-The maximum additional monthly abstraction that can be made is 0.085 million m3/month at a 98% assurance of supply (2.8 Me/day).
+The maximum additional monthly abstraction that can be made is 0.085 million m3/month at a 98% assurance of supply (2.8 M&/day).
 This yield shows a 90% increase on 2015 abstractions, and is maintaining simulated lake levels of more than 16.0m for 98% of the months simulated.